Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Distributed Precoding in O-RAN

 \section{Distributed Precoding in O-RAN}

 One straightforward data-driven precoding method is to use DNNs to directly determine the precoding matrices \cite{MIMO:precoding_DRL3, MIMO:power1, MIMO:precoding_DRL4}.
 However, as highlighted in \cite{MIMO:E2E1}, this direct approach may result in suboptimal sum-rate performance.
 The reason is that although DNNs can learn to allocate the transmit power, they may not be effective to mitigate inter-user interference, especially in high signal-to-noise ratio (SNR) scenarios with densely deployed users and O-RUs.
 Moreover, this approach requires the DNNs to directly determine $\sum_{l \in \mathcal{L}} \left| \mathcal{K}_l \right| N_\textrm{t} N_\textrm{s}$ complex values, which results in large input and output spaces and scalability challenges.

-To address this issue, we leverage the iterative algorithm in Section \ref{subsec:optimal_structure} as expert knowledge and propose a multi-agent DRL algorithm to determine the receive filter and weight matrices, $\mathbf{U}_k$ and $\mathbf{W}_k$.
-These matrices are updated once per near-RT loop using the multi-agent DRL algorithm, whereas the precoding matrices are determined in each RT loop using \eqref{eq:V_WMMSE_simp}.
-This approach will be elaborated in the following subsections.
+\begin{rev} To address this issue, we leverage the iterative algorithm in Section \ref{subsec:optimal_structure} as communication-domain expert knowledge and propose a multi-agent DRL algorithm to determine the receive filter and weight matrices, $\mathbf{U}_k$ and $\mathbf{W}_k$, once per near-RT loop.
+The precoding matrices are then determined in each RT loop using the closed-form update equation \eqref{eq:V_WMMSE_simp}.
+This hybrid approach has two advantages.
+First, it bypasses the iterative procedure of the optimization algorithm.
+The DRL algorithm learns to determine $\mathbf{U}_k$ and $\mathbf{W}_k$ in a single forward pass.
+Thus, the precoding matrices can be directly obtained via \eqref{eq:V_WMMSE_simp} in a single iteration.
+Second, since the DRL algorithm only determines the low-dimensional variables $\mathbf{U}_k$ and $\mathbf{W}_k$, the action space dimension is reduced to $2KN_\textrm{r} N_\textrm{s} + 2KN_\textrm{s}^2$, which improves training stability, scalability, and convergence.
+This approach will be elaborated in the following subsections. \end{rev}